aditya2001/java-interview-questions/README.md

 # Collections

-## Q. What is Java Collections Framework?
+## 10. What is Java Collections Framework?
 List out some benefits of Collections framework?

 The Collection in Java is a framework that provides an architecture to store and manipulate the group of objects.
 Java Collections can achieve all the operations that we perform on a data such as searching, sorting, insertion, manipulation, and deletion.